Frequency Dependent Polarizability for 1D Periodic Systems at Coupled Cluster with Single and Double Excitations Level

 \section{Theory}

-This section reports the equations for the evaluation of the frequency-dependent linear response function at CCSD level with 1D periodicity and implementation details in the CCResPy software.\cite{github-ccrespy} The choice of intermediates is based on the work of Gauss \textit{et al.}\cite{GAUSS:1991wd} and we used their notation conventions.
-However, there are a few notable differences in some choices of contractions (for computational expediency) and in the order of the tensors' indices with respect to Ref. \citenum{GAUSS:1991wd}.
-The latter is due to the fact that the CCSD-PBC equations are solved in $k$ space where the tensors are complex, therefore, some of the integral and tensor symmetries are lost compared to purely real quantities and following the correct order of the indices is essential.
+This section reports the theory for the evaluation of the frequency-dependent linear response function at CCSD level with 1D periodicity and implementation details in the \texttt{CCResPy} software.\cite{github-ccrespy} We start with a short review of response theory for the linear response of the electronic WF to an external field; a detailed account of response theory can be found in Ref. \citenum{Christiansen:1998wz}.
+The time evolution of the system is given by the time-dependent Schr\"odinger equation:

+where $\hat H = \hat H_0 + \hat V(t)$ is the electronic Hamiltonian, written as the sum of an unperturbed term and a time-dependent perturbation, oscillating with frequency $\omega$:

+In Eq. \ref{eq:pert}, $\epsilon_y (\omega)$ is the strength of the field in the Cartesian direction $y$ and $\hat Y$ is a perturbation operator, e.g., the $y$-component of the electric dipole.
+The time-dependent expectation value for an observable $X$ can be expanded in orders of the perturbation $\hat V(t)$; for instance, up to first order:

+where $\Psi_0$ is the unperturbed wave function, and the expansion coefficient $\llangle X,Y \rrangle_\omega$ is the linear response function.
+For $X$ and $Y$ equal to the electric dipole $\mu$, the LR function corresponds to the electric dipole-electric dipole polarizability tensor $\boldsymbol{\alpha}(\omega)$:

+Although the LR function $\llangle X,Y \rrangle_\omega$ can be written as a sum-over-states (SOS) formula over the eigenvalues and eigenvectors of $\hat H_0$, that is not a computationally efficient approach because the SOS series is slowly convergent, and the evaluation of the excited states of $\hat H_0$ is computationally expensive.
+Instead, a time-averaged quasi-energy $Q(t)$ can be defined, and the response functions at each order are computed as derivatives of $Q(t)$ with respect to the field strength parameters.\cite{Christiansen:1998wz} This approach requires the evaluation of perturbed amplitudes for the wave function expansion.
+In LR-CC theory, the response of the reference MO coefficients is usually neglected to avoid unphysical poles of the LR function, so one needs to evaluate the response of the amplitudes of the $\hat T$ excitation operator.\cite{KOCH:1990dq, Christiansen:1998wz, Christiansen:1998qe} The explicit expressions to evaluate the CCSD LR function are discussed in section \ref{sec:CCSD}.